Washington, D.C. & Northern Virginia

 Experience and Training:

 Dr. Chorath completed the highly selective 6 Year BS/MD Program at The Pennsylvania State University and The Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia.
 She was selected for the prestigious NIH Medical Research Scholars Program, and trained in internal medicine and diagnostic radiology before ultimately following her passion to psychiatry.
-She completed her psychiatric residency at MedStar Georgetown University Hospital.
+She completed her psychiatric residency at MedStar Georgetown University Hospital and underwent additional fellowship training in Child and Adolescent Psychiatry at Baylor Scott & White Medical Center.
 She has a special interest in refugee populations and diversity initiatives.
 She holds memberships in the American Psychiatric Association and Washington Psychiatric Society, and regularly keeps up with the latest research in the field.Back to Clinicans Page View All Clinicians